 LAURENT DELVAUX, pulpit, 1741-1745

-The pulpit in this cathedral was built in 1741-1745 by the Flemish sculptor Laurent Delvaux (1696-1778).
-The central group on the pulpit is composed of two allegorical figures, clearly inspired by the work of Lorenzo Bernini (1598-1680), depicting ‘Truth Unveiled by Time’.
+The central group on the pulpit is composed of two allegorical figures: clearly inspired by the work of Lorenzo Bernini (1598-1680), they depict ‘Truth Unveiled by Time’.
 Behind the figures, a tree trunk supports the enclosure.
-The staircase leading to the pulpit is flanked on each side by an angel carrying Bishop Triest’s coat of arms.
-Three marble reliefs decorate the enclosure: the birth of Christ, the conversion of Paul and the conversion of Saint Bavo.
-Two apple trees support the draped abat-voix.
-A pair of cherubs twisting around a giant cross neatly finish off the piece.
+Each of the two staircases leading to the pulpit is flanked by an angel bearing Bishop Antonius Triest’s coat of arms.

 HIËRONYMUS DUQUESNOY DE JONGE, monument of Bishop Antonius Triest, 1652-1654